3520P - Student Fees, Fines, Charges Procedure

 B. A fee may be collected for any program in which the resultant product is in excess of minimum requirements and, at the student's option, becomes the personal property of the student.
 Fees may not exceed the cost of the materials.
 The District shall furnish materials for those introductory units of instruction where a student is acquiring the fundamental skills for the course.
 A student must be able to obtain the highest grade offered for the course without being required to purchase extra materials.

 C. A fee may be collected for personal physical education and athletic equipment, apparel and towels or towel service.
-However, any student may provide his/her own if it meets reasonable requirements and standards relating to health and safety.
+However, any student may provide their own if it meets reasonable requirements and standards relating to health and safety.

 D. A reasonable fee, not to exceed the actual annual maintenance cost, for the use of musical instruments and uniforms owned or rented by the District may be collected.